XSCE/xsce/docs/NETWORKING.rst

 Networking
 ==========

-The schoolserver community edition has two modes of operation:
+The schoolserver community edition has three modes of operation:

 * Appliance
 * Gateway